tidyverse/tidyverse.org/content/blog/httr2-1-2-0/index.md

 ## Enhanced security for redacted headers

-One of the most important improvements in this release relates to redacted headers.
-Redacted headers are used to conceal secrets that you don't want to accidentally reveal.
+One of the most important improvements in this release improves the security of redacted headers.
+Redacted headers are used to conceal secrets, like API keys or passwords, that you don't want to accidentally reveal.
 For a long time, httr2 has automatically hidden these headers when you [`print()`](https://rdrr.io/r/base/print.html) or [`str()`](https://rdrr.io/r/utils/str.html) them, ensuring that they don't accidentally end up in log files.
 You can see this in action with the `Authorization` header, which httr2 now automatically redacts:

 <div class="highlight">